 - Know how to pull items from the Product Backlog into a Sprint Backlog

 - How to determine how much work to bring into the Sprint Backlog

 - The importance of breaking work into smaller units

 Sprint Planning Overview:

-The Team then estimates any Product Backlog Items that haven't been already, or that emerged during the discussion of the Sprint Goal.
-(The Team may need to break large PBIs down into smaller, more manageable, pieces of work.)
-The Team then pulls from the top of the now ready Product Backlog the amount of work they forecast can be completed in the Sprint.
-The best practice here is to use the Yesterday's Weather pattern.
-Simply put, only pull the amount of work the Team completed in the previous Sprint.
+The team then estimates any Product Backlog Items (PBIs) that haven't been estimated already or emerged during the Sprint Planning session.
+The Team may need to break large PBIs down into smaller, more manageable pieces of work.
+The team pulls from the top of the now ready Product Backlog based on the amount of work the team can commit to completing in the Sprint.
+The best practice to gauge how much work can be done in a Sprint is to use the Yesterday's Weather pattern by only pulling the amount of work completed in the previous Sprint.
 Team capacity, which almost always varies week-to-week, also needs to be taken into account.
-The Team's forecast now becomes the Sprint Backlog.
-(Jeff explains this process in the video below.)
+(Jeff explains this process in the video).

-It is important for the Team decide how much work can be done in the next Sprint and not be pressured by anyone outside the Team to do more.
-One of the core ideas in Scrum is only the people who actually do the work know how much effort it will take.
+The team needs to commit to how much work can be done in the next Sprint.
+They should not feel pressured by anyone outside their team to do more.
+If a Scrum Team is not confident that they can deliver the Sprint Backlog a negotiation with the Product Owner should take place.
+One of Scrum's core ideas is that only the people who will do the work know how much effort it will take.